0xBAMA/V0.5/readme.md

  could have pointers the parent object.

-The current structure of this program is shown in the digram below:
+The current structure of this program is shown in the diagram below:

 ![diagram](https://raw.githubusercontent.com/0xBAMA/V0.5/master/voraldo%20with%20comments.png)